At Omni not all PCB files we receive are from seasoned PCB design professionals.

 Designs also come to us from enterprising individuals who can credit their body of knowledge to the results of internet searches.
 The inspiration for this article came from one such individual.

-Working with Natalie reminded us while the internet can be a terrific resource, sometimes industry jargon can make it difficult in the beginning to move design ideas into physical reality.
+While the internet can be a terrific resource, sometimes industry jargon can make it difficult in the beginning to move design ideas into physical reality.
 The process of manufacturing a PCB may be complicated but the ordering phase shouldn’t be.
 With this in mind, we put together this basic list.
-Please note Natalie didn’t make these errors but having this information may have helped.

-Delays occur when designs can’t move past the quoting phase.
+Delays occur when designs can’t move past the quoting phase due to required design reviews that incur in back-and-forth e-mails.
 These delays are usually caused by only a few sources.